Fast Point Transformer: Fast Point Transformer

 \subsection{Network Architecture}

 We develop Fast Point Transformer for dense prediction on point cloud based on the modules introduced above.
-Using coordinate hashing (Sec.~\ref{sec:voxelization}) and decomposed positional encodings (Sec.~\ref{sec:ept}), Fast Point Transformer is less prone to quantization errors than previous voxel-based methods~\citep{choy20194d, graham20183d, mao2021voxel}, while also being significantly more faster than point-based methods~\citep{xu2021paconv, zhao2021point} in terms of both space and time.
-Furthermore, the proposed local self-attention layer can be easily be \emph{integrated to voxel-based downsampling and upsampling layer} without introducing heuristic sampling and grouping mechanism like most of the point-based methods~\citep{qi2017pointnet++, xu2021paconv, zhao2021point}.
+Using coordinate hashing (Sec.~\ref{sec:voxelization}) and decomposed positional encodings (Sec.~\ref{sec:ept}), Fast Point Transformer is less prone to quantization errors than previous voxel-based methods~\citep{choy20194d, graham20183d, mao2021voxel}, while also being significantly faster than point-based methods~\citep{xu2021paconv, zhao2021point} in terms of both space and time.
+Furthermore, the proposed local self-attention layer can be easily be \emph{integrated to voxel-based downsampling and upsampling layer} without introducing heuristic sampling and grouping mechanisms that are often used in the point-based methods~\citep{qi2017pointnet++, xu2021paconv, zhao2021point}.
 Note that we can build local self-attention networks by substituting convolution layers with LSA layers.
-Therefore, any successful sparse CNN architectures can be modified to faciliate local self-attention, \eg, ResNet~\citep{he2016deep} and U-Net~\citep{ronneberger2015u}.
+Therefore, any sparse CNN architecture can be modified to faciliate local self-attention, \eg, ResNet~\citep{he2016deep} and U-Net~\citep{ronneberger2015u}.
 We implement our model for semantic segmentation using the U-Net~\citep{ronneberger2015u} architecture.
-Further details are described in the supplement.
+Further details are described in the supplementary material.